 - Brown rot fungus can find its way into a fruit grove or garden through airborne spores from either volunteer trees or wild trees and bushes.

 - Honey bees, vinegar flies, and sap beetles have also been known to carry brown rot fungus spores from place to place.
 These insects are particularly lured by rotting fruit.
 When these insects land on a piece of rotting fruit to dine, they carry away fungal spores with them to the next place they stop to eat… which is often on healthy fruit trees.

 - When fruit becomes infected with brown rot, the fungal spores travel back onto the twigs and branches of the tree.
-The spores ultimately kill the branch the spores traveled upon.

 - The first signs of brown rot typically present during the spring.
 Brown spots popping up on emerging blossoms is one sure sign of this type of fungal infection.

 - The afflicted blossoms ultimately produce a gummy matter that sticks to twigs and causes dieback.
 The blossoms also collapse onto themselves before dying.